-Adjunct Assistant Professor, Double Bass
+Adjunct Associate Professor, Double Bass

 Perry earned his music degrees from Boston University and the University of North Texas.
 His principal teachers include Larry Moore, Jeff Bradetich and Edwin Barker.
-He is currently an adjunct faculty member at Southern Methodist University, the University of North Texas, and Texas Wesleyan University, and is a board member of the Bradetich Foundation, an organization dedicated to promoting the double bass as a solo instrument.
-Committed to educating and mentoring young bassists, he has additionally served as a judge for the Texas Christian University Bass Fest orchestral competition and, since 2010, has been the double bass instructor at the highly acclaimed Boston University Tanglewood Institute in Lenox, Maine, one of the nation’s premier summer orchestral training programs for high school students.
+Perry is currently adjunct lecturer of double bass at the Meadows School of the Arts at Southern Methodist University in Dallas.
+He also serves as a board member for the International Society of Bassists (I.S.B.) and the Bradetich Foundation, an organization dedicated to promoting the double bass as a solo instrument.
+Committed to educating and mentoring young bassists, he has adjudicated and presented master classes for both the 2015 I.S.B. convention and the TCU Bass Fest and, since 2010, has been the double bass instructor at the highly acclaimed Boston University Tanglewood Institute in Lenox, Mass., one of the nation’s premier summer orchestral training programs for high school students.